ShernOc/code_thought/README.md

 Code-Thought is a platform allows users to share ideas, concerns and the journey of a programmer.

-# The application allows Users to :
+# The Code-Thought allows Users to :
 - To view the post blogs,
 - To create post, and delete